What is Uncured Pepperoni? Demystifying the Differences

 Salads

-For a protein boost in your salad, consider adding thinly sliced uncured pepperoni.
+Consider adding thinly sliced uncured pepperoni for a protein boost in your salad.
 It pairs well with hearty greens, cheese, and a vinaigrette dressing.

 Appetizers

-Uncured pepperoni can be served on a charcuterie board with an array of cheeses, fruits, and crackers.
-It can also be wrapped around slices of cheese or stuffed into mini bell peppers for a quick and easy appetizer.
+Uncured pepperoni can be served on a charcuterie board with various cheeses, fruits, and crackers.
+It can also be wrapped around cheese slices or stuffed into mini bell peppers for a quick and easy appetizer.

 Baked Goods